China accuses US of creating 'imaginary enemy' at high-level talks | DW | 26.07.2021

 The talks ended with Chinese officials railing against the state of US democracy and the US accusing China of stalling progress at the meeting.

-Ties between Washington and Beijing have continued to deteriorate since then, with retaliatory sanctions and diplomatic jibes from both sides.
+Ties between Washington and Beijing have continued to deteriorate since then, with retaliatory sanctions and diplomatic jabs from both sides.

 Sherman's visit is being viewed as a step towards an eventual meeting between Biden and Chinese President Xi Jinping.